jonathanstowe/rakudo-liquidsoap/README.md

 This should work equally well with `podman` which may be preferred on some Linux distributions.

-The liquidsoap-full image is quite large (the liquidsoap application has a lot of dependencies,) so this may take some time.
+The liquidsoap image is quite large (the liquidsoap application has a lot of dependencies,) so this may take some time.

 ## Usage